ParallelMaths/parallel/pages/8-04-dripping-taps.md

 ## Further Stuff

 * Matt’s video is from a channel called Numberphile, which is full of fantastic mathematical stuff.
 Some videos are challenging, others are more straightforward, and a few are about the history or culture of mathematics.
-For example, [this video ask who is right?
+For example, [this video asks who is right?
 Brits who says MATHS or Americans who say MATH?](https://www.youtube.com/watch?v=SbZCECvoaTA?rel=0){target="_blank"}

 * And this video, by Matt Parker, [shows you how mathematicians tie their shoelaces](https://www.youtube.com/watch?v=XPIgR89jv3Q){target="_blank"}.
 I don’t think it is part of the GCSE curriculum yet, but you will need to know about the maths of tying shoe laces for A Level, so it is worth learning the technique now.